-In 2021, the Republic of Croatia continued with its participation in the European Union Naval Force Somalia Operation ATALANTA (EU NAVFOR).
+In 2023, the Republic of Croatia continued with its participation in the European Union Naval Force Somalia Operation ATALANTA (EU NAVFOR).
 The Republic of Croatia has participated in this operation since 2009 and it recognizes the importance of its objectives as part of the overall EU efforts in deterring, preventing and repressing piracy and armed robbery off the Somali coast.
-In 2021, the Republic of Croatia participated in the operation with 3 members by filling staff officer positions in Operation Headquarters and with 4th four-month rotation of Autonomous Vessel Protection Detachment.
+In 2023, the Republic of Croatia participated in the operation with three members by filling staff officer positions in Operation Headquarters without participating and rotation of Autonomous Vessel Protection Detachment.